-Cross Pollination: Martin Johnson Heade, Frederic Church, Thomas Cole, and Our Contemporary Moment
+Cross Pollination: Heade, Cole, Church, and Our Contemporary Moment

-The exhibition Cross Pollination: Martin Johnson Heade, Frederic Church, Thomas Cole, and Our Contemporary Moment is organized by Crystal Bridges Museum of American Art and co-curated by Thomas Cole National Historical Site and Olana State Historic Site.
+The exhibition Cross Pollination: Heade, Cole, Church, and Our Contemporary Moment [working title] was co-curated by The Olana Partnership at Olana State Historic Site, Thomas Cole National Historical Site, and Crystal Bridges Museum of American Art, Bentonville, Arkansas.
+Its tour is organized by Crystal Bridges.
 This interdisciplinary project takes flight from the influential series of paintings The Gems of Brazil (1863-64) by Martin Johnson Heade, but expands outward to explore pollination in nature and ecology, cultural and artistic influence and exchange, and the interconnection between art and science extending from the nineteenth into the twenty-first century.
 Paintings, sketches, and natural history specimens from the collections of Thomas Cole National Historical Site, The Olana Partnership, and Crystal Bridges form the core of the checklist.

 Heade’s The Gems of Brazil will be shown in conversation with the artworks by Thomas Cole and Frederic Church, along with their natural specimen collections.
 Additionally, the exhibition will highlight artworks by Cole’s daughter Emily Cole, Church’s daughter Isabel Charlotte Church, and works by contemporary artists, including Vik Muniz, Roxy Paine, Maya Lin, and Paula Hayes, among others.